 The amounts shown for acquisition costs and deferred exploration expenditures represent costs incurred to date and do not necessarily reflect present or future values.
-These costs will be depleted over the useful lives of the properties upon commencement of commercial production or written off if the properties are abandoned or the claims lapse.
+These costs will be depleted over the useful lives of the properties upon commencement of commercial production or written off if the properties are abandoned or the claims are allowed to lapse.